 For floors, go for durable materials like stone or ceramic.
 These come in a range of natural colors and textures and the ceramic tiles, of course, in a range of patterns as well.
 You can also try vinyl or wood flooring, but these might require considerably more maintenance in a bathroom.

-Install a glass shelf or two to display collectibles like shells or stones or china figurines and put up framed paintings.
-Add a wicker table to hold your collection of rolled plush towels, soaps, bath salts, and pretty toiletries, which, in their turn, can be stored in antique bowls, glass canisters or colorful mugs.
+Display collectibles like shells or stones or china figurines on a glass shelf and put up framed paintings.
+Add a wicker table to hold your collection of rolled plush towels, soaps, bath salts, and pretty toiletries.
 Keep aromatic candles near the bathtub and on the vanity table.

 For something nice and extravagant, try getting a towel warmer to keep your bath towels warm on cold winter days, a radiant heating system under the floor to keep your feet warm and a built-in stereo system to infuse music into the gloomiest baths.